PositiveSumData/NationalOralHealthDataPortal/Data/HRSA_Dental_Health_Professional_Shortage_Areas/README.md

 The Tableau dasbhboard tries to bring awareness to this richness by allowing users to update the charts per each different measure.

 The dashboard also tries to help users understand that DHPSA designations may not apply to everyone living in an area.
 A DHPSA may apply to a specific population in a boundary, such as low income people or people who are migrant farmworkers.
 The Dashboard allows users to select by these features and filter the charts.

+The Tableau dashboards use a 7-shade continuous purple scale for each measure fixed on the the country-level so that the colors do not change if a state or other type of filter is applied.

 ## Code